Distributive Pronouns

 How to Use Either

 Either is used with both negative and affirmative verbs with the same meaning.
-Keep in mind that it is used with singular verbs only when it is used as the subject pronoun of the sentence.
+Keep in mind that when 'either' is used as the subject of the sentence, the verb must be singular.
 Pay attention to the examples:

 I need a warm bath or hanging out with my friends.
 Either works for me.